harishbommakanti/harishbommakanti.github.io/README.md

 </center>

 ## Interests
-My interests lie mostly Software Engineering and Mathematics.
+My interests lie mostly in Software Engineering, Mathematics, and AI.
 However, I'm always looking to learn about new fields as I take more [classes](./Education.md), start new [projects](./Projects.md), and land new [positions](./Experience.md).

 ## Contact
 Please feel free to reach out to me for any questions or opportunities.
 Don't hesitate to share my <a href="./HarishBommakantiResume.pdf" download>resume</a> if you or anyone you know may be interested in working with me!